Golestan province

 Golestan province (Note: استان گلستان) is one of the 31 provinces of Iran, located in the northeast of the country and southeast of the Caspian Sea.
 Its capital is the city of Gorgan, formerly called Esterabad until 1937.
 Golestan was split off from Mazandaran Province in 1997.

-Golestan Province borders Turkmenistan to the north.
+Golestan province borders Turkmenistan to the north.
 One of the key border points between the two countries is Incheh Borun, which serves as a vital crossing point.

 The province was made a part of Region 1 upon the division of the provinces into 5 regions, solely for coordination and development purposes, on 22 June 2014.
 The majority of its population are Shia Muslims.

 Etymology

 Gulistan, Golestan, or Golastan translates to "gul-" meaning "flower" and "-stan" meaning "land" or "region."
 Golestan, therefore, literally means "land of flowers" in Iranian languages (e.g., Persian, Kurdish, and Mazandarani).
 This is a common toponym in countries with Persian linguistic roots (see Gulistan).

 The capital of Gorgan derives its name from a wider region known historically as Gorgân (گرگان), Middle Persian Gurgān, and Old Persian Varkāna (in the Behistun Inscription) meaning "land of wolves".
 This is also the root of the Ancient Greek Ὑρκανία (Hyrkanía) and Latin Hyrcania.
-Wild wolves are still found in Golestan.
+Wild wolves are still found in the province.